High order free hyperplane arrangements in 3-dimensional vector spaces: Introduction

-For $m\geq 2$, the $m$-free arrangements are introduced by Holm \cite{Holm-phd,Holm} for studying the ring of differential operators on $\mathscr{A}$, which is a quotient ring of the Weyl algebra (see \cite{Mac-Rob}).
-Especially Holm \cite{Holm-phd} proved that $2$-arrangements are $m$-free for all $m\geq 0$ by constructing free bases, and these bases are used in \cite{Nakashima-noeth} to prove that the ring of differential operators on a $2$-arrangement is a left and right Noetherian ring.
+For $m\geq 2$, the $m$-free arrangements are introduced by Holm \cite{Holm-phd,Holm} to study the ring of differential operators on $\mathscr{A}$, which is a quotient ring of the Weyl algebra (see \cite{Mac-Rob}).
+In particular Holm \cite{Holm-phd} proved that $2$-arrangements are $m$-free for all $m\geq 0$ by constructing free bases, and these free bases are used in \cite{Nakashima-noeth} to prove that the ring of differential operators on a $2$-arrangement is a Noetherian ring.
 It is also an interesting problem to observe the behavior of $m$-freeness.
 Holm \cite{Holm-phd} asked whether all arrangements are $m$-free for $m$ large enough.
-It is shown that generic $\ell$-arrangements (i.e., every $\ell$ hyperplanes of $\mathscr{A}$ intersect only at the origin) are $m$-free if and only if $m\geq n-\ell+1$ \cite{Holm-phd,NOS}.
-This means that the Holm's question is true for generic arrangements.
-However for any $\ell\geq 4$, there exist an $\ell$-arrangement $\mathscr{A}$ such that $\mathscr{A}$ is not $m$-free for all $m\geq 0$ (shown by Abe and the author \cite{Abe-Nakashima}).
-This means that the Holm's question is false for $\ell\geq 4$.
-In this paper we verify that the Holm's question is true for $3$-arrangements by proving that all $3$-arrangements are $m$-free for all $m\geq n-2$.
-After that we compute the $m$-exponents of $3$-arrangements for all $m\geq n-2$, depending only on $L(\mathscr{A})$.
+In the case when $\mathscr{A}$ is a generic $\ell$-arrangement (i.e., every $\ell$ hyperplanes of $\mathscr{A}$ intersect only at the origin), $\mathscr{A}$ is $m$-free if and only if $m\geq n-\ell+1$ \cite{Holm-phd,NOS}.
+This means that the Holm's question is in the positive for generic arrangements.
+However for any $\ell\geq 4$, there exist an $\ell$-arrangement $\mathscr{A}$ such that $\mathscr{A}$ is not $m$-free for any $m\geq 1$ (shown by Abe and the author \cite{Abe-Nakashima}), that is, Holm's question is in the negative for $\ell\geq 4$.
+In this paper we verify that Holm's question is in the positive for $3$-arrangements by proving that all $3$-arrangements are $m$-free for all $m\geq n-2$.
+After that we compute the $m$-exponents of $3$-arrangements for all $m\geq n-2$ which depend only on the structure of the poset $L(\mathscr{A})$\footnote{In other words, let $(\mathscr{A},V)$ and $(\mathscr{A}^{\prime},V)$ be $3$-arrangements with $n=|\mathscr{A}|=|\mathscr{A}^{\prime}|$, and let $m\geq n-2$.
+If $L(\mathscr{A})\simeq L(\mathscr{A}^{\prime})$ as posets, then ${\rm exp}_m(\mathscr{A},V)={\rm exp}_m(\mathscr{A}^{\prime},V)$.}.
+In addition we verify that $3$-dimensional Weyl arrangements of types A and B are $m$-free for all $m\geq 0$.
+Since $3$-dimensional irreducible Weyl arrangements are only of types A and B, all the Weyl $3$-arrangements are $m$-free for all $m\geq 0$.